gibix/graphtrex/Roadmap.md

-# Roadmap for graphtrex analysis
+# RPoadmap for graphtrex analysis

 This project is intended to provide an implementation of complex network dynamics analysis on the various datasets generously provided by the [tracking.exposed]( https://facebook.tracking.exposed) team.